contain multitudes • by Padma Dorje • established in 2003

 When the Dalai Lama tells us that all beings want to cease suffering and find happiness—that I believe may be the fragment wherein comes Žižek’s claim that it is (or shouldn’t be) like that—Žižek doesn’t really notice how His Holiness is actually being, on the Buddhist perspective, quite provocative and counterintuitive!

 This kind of statement is quite uncommon in Buddhism.
-With this the Dalai Lama is saying three things: mainly that all beings are basically the same, or the same when we are talking about basic needs; that all beings suffer, have problems, do become unsatisfied; and, that at the bottom of it, this yearning that all beings have is spiritual.
+With this His Holiness is saying three things: mainly that all beings are basically the same, or the same when we are talking about basic needs; that all beings suffer, have problems, do become unsatisfied; and, that at the bottom of it, this yearning that all beings have is spiritual.
 But he does say this in a peculiarly neutral way: no one would deny that he wants a glass of water when he is thirsty (even an ascetic wants certain kinds of very material and basic forms of happiness).
 A true masoquist would refuse to eat or drink water.
 If you drink water, you are seeking to satiate a very intimate reflex for happiness.

 In a sense, everyone gets thirsty and wants to get rid of that discomfort.
 Very rare people are able to, in the name of some idealistic goal, with lots of hope and expectation, voluntarily stop drinking water until they are dead.
 Animals don't do it.
 But Mr. Žižek seems to think we are talking about something different than this.